CENSORSHIP OF PRESS ACT 1799

 VERNACULAR PRESS ACT, 1878

-The Act provided for submitting to police all the proof sheets of contents of papers before publication.
+The Act provided for the submission to the police of all the evidence sheets of the contents of the documents prior to publication.

-What was seditious news was to be determined by the police, and not by the judiciary.
+If the news was seditious or not was to be decided by the police and not judiciary.

-Under this Act many of the papers were fined, their editors jailed.
+Many of the papers were fined under this Act, their editors imprisoned.

-The affected party could not seek redress in a court of law.
+The party concerned was unable to obtain relief in a court of law.